What are Quick Answers?

 After all participants finish, a summary appears on your main dashboard.

-The Summary tab is a great place to start for Quick Answers.
+The Results tab is a great place to start for Quick Answers.
 It summarizes the findings from the test: Do more people find this idea valuable or not valuable?
 The answer is split into two automatically generated highlight reels (Watch key moments) to help you summarize and organize the findings based on the participants preferences.

 Review the graph